‘The Young And The Restless’ Star Reveals Thoughts On J.T. Abuse Storyline

 Soaps In Depth asked her how she felt about the unexpected storyline, and she answered.

 J.T. returned to Genoa City at Paul (Doug Davidson) and Christine’s (Lauralee Bell) behest to investigate Victor (Eric Braeden).
 However, that investigation stayed undercover, and J.T. reunited with Victoria and even started working as the head of security at Newman Enterprises so that he could get the goods on Victor.
 Unfortunately, during that time, he and Victoria got engaged, but he also began emotionally abusing her, and the fateful girl’s night at Victoria’s was about helping support her.

-Then, J.T. showed up, and eventually, Nikki (Melody Thomas Scott) clocked him with a fireplace poker, and he died leading to the wild coverup that included not only Nikki and Victoria but also Sharon (Sharon Case) and Phyllis (Gina Tognoni).
+Then, J.T. showed up, and eventually, Nikki (Melody Thomas Scott) clocked him with a fireplace poker, and he died leading to the wild coverup that included not only Nikki and Victoria, but also Sharon (Sharon Case) and Phyllis (Gina Tognoni).

 Do you think these four will get caught? ???? #YR pic.twitter.com/Y7DF4R7ONM